learn-co-students/map-readme-python-data-science-intro-000/README.md

-So the map function goes through each element, and executes the altering function on the current element, the return value of the altering function is added as an element to the returned list.
+So the map function goes through each element and executes the altering function on the current element.
+Then the return value of the altering function is added as an element to the new list, which is then returned after we coerce the map object to a list.

 ### Lambda functions